A New Year Writing Retreat

 We’ll have dedicated writing time together, during which you can write on a question or prompt from me OR turn to your own current writing project in this supported space.

-After a renewing break, we’ll reconvene for an optional, daily Q&A and Coaching session (2-3 pm Pacific).
+After a renewing break, we’ll reconvene for a second block of writing time.
+We’ll then have another short break followed by an optional Q&A and Coaching session (3:30 – 4:30 pm Pacific) on Tuesday and Wednesday.
 We will talk about your questions and dilemmas about writing, and coach around stuck areas.
-We’ll talk about composing, editing, strengthening voice, writing for ourselves and writing for our work, creativity recovery, working with the inner critic when we write –- and much more.
+We’ll talk about composing, editing, strengthening voice, writing for ourselves and writing for our work, creativity recovery, working with the inner critic when we write – and much more.

 .Schedule: